BenoitAdam/nullDC4Wii/README.md

 - DualShock 3 issue: left stick has the Y axis inverted, up is down, and down is up.
 - Custom layout : Chuchu rocket/Quake3 (bith Gamecube & wii)
 - Custom layout : a toggle to make the right analog stick with supported controllers act as buttons X (Left) - Y (Up) - A (Down) - B (Right).
 This is useful for twin stick shooters that use the diamond button layout for gameplay (like Xeno Crisis).
+- Add a winCE preset to prevent that game isn't supported
+- Add SDHC support

 ### Developer (Normal)